nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 06 - The Duel.md

 ### Scene 4: The Mercy

 - **Key Event:** Angelica holds Ragnar at knife-point with his own obsidian blade but chooses to spare him.
-  - _Character Defining Moment:_ **Angelica Vance** — She rejects the "savage" nature and uses mercy as a display of superior intellect and strategic survival.
+  - _Character Defining Moment:_ **Angelica Ward** — She rejects the "savage" nature and uses mercy as a display of superior intellect and strategic survival.
-  - _Key Dialog:_ **Angelica Vance:** "Force is mass times acceleration.
+  - _Key Dialog:_ **Angelica Ward:** "Force is mass times acceleration.
 You have the mass.
 I have the acceleration.
 I did the math.
 You didn't.
 Can we stop playing now?
 I'm tired, I'm hungry, and I want to go back to sleep.
 Take the knife, Ragnar.
 Before I change my mind."

 ---